 Outplaying yourself as a beginner means trying to get creative or crafty.
 When you don't understand the intricacies of the game well enough, your creativity backfires more often than not.

-One example of outplaying yourself is by cleverly disguising your big hand, sandbagging the hell out of it.
+One example of outplaying yourself is by cleverly disguising your big hand.
 You play it as if you're incredibly weak, willing to fold to anything.

 When you smooth-call your opponent's small probe bet, allowing them to hit their gut-shot on the turn, you spring your trap, check-raising the crap out of your rival who now holds the nuts.